 Amber was a volunteer with MCRCC for four years prior to becoming a staff member in February 2016.
 Amber also served on the Board of Directors for a year and a half.
 She is now the Client Services Manager and oversees the advocate program.

-Corrina is the CSU-Monterey Bay Campus Advocate.
+Corrina is the CSU-Monterey Bay Campus Advocate, based on campus.
 She began interning at the agency in March of 2014 while working towards her MSW degree.
 Before her position as Campus Advocate she occupied the Rape Prevention Specialist position.

 Child Abuse Prevention Program Coordinator